firstbatchxyz/dria-docker/README.md

 To use Dria Docker, you need:

 - [Docker](https://www.docker.com/) installed in your machine.
-- An [Arweave wallet](https://arweave.app/welcome) in your machine, which you will provide via its path.
 - A Dria contract deployed on Arweave to connect to, which you will provide via its transaction ID.
 The contract ID can be seen on each knowledge deployed to [Dria](https://dria.co/), you can simply use that ID here!

 ## Usage